LRiley-tech/R2H-first-webpage/README.md

 > This GitHub is used to access my first webpage made for the Road to Hire program

-> I will be making modification, if not this will just be used for my portfolio
+> This is a simple static page using basic HTML and CSS

-> You can look at my code but you will not be able to access my files
+> I hope this shows my growth throughout the Road to Hire program